Iga Świątek: 2024: French Open three-peat, Olympic bronze, suspension

-In May, at the next WTA 1000, the Italian Open, she reached a second consecutive final with a win over world No. 3, Coco Gauff, in straight sets.
-In the final, she beat again Aryna Sabalenka, this time in straight sets, becoming the most successful Polish tennis player in terms of the number of titles won surpassing Agnieszka Radwańska with 21.
+In May, at the Italian Open, she reached a second consecutive final with a win over world No. 3, Coco Gauff, in straight sets.
+In the final, she beat Aryna Sabalenka, this time in straight sets, becoming the most successful Polish tennis player in terms of the number of titles won surpassing Agnieszka Radwańska with 21.
 It was also her tenth WTA 1000 title and fourth on clay, and the third in Rome.
-She became the third female player after Serena Williams and Dinara Safina who completed the Madrid-Rome sweep, and the first player, female or male, to achieve it since 2013 when both Williams and Rafael Nadal won Madrid and Rome.
+She became the third female player after Serena Williams and Dinara Safina to complete the Madrid-Rome double, and the first player, female or male, to achieve it since 2013 when both Williams and Rafael Nadal won Madrid and Rome.

-Świątek won the 2024 French Open, which was her third French Open title in a row and fourth overall. Świątek lost only one set during the tournament, which was to Naomi Osaka in the second round, where Osaka held match point in the third set.
-After defeating Osaka, Świątek lost only 17 games, defeating Marie Bouzková in the third round, Anastasia Potapova in the fourth round, Markéta Vondroušová in the quarterfinal, Coco Gauff in the semi-final, and Jasmine Paolini in the final. Świątek became the third player in history to win three consecutive French Open titles, after Monica Seles and Justine Henin had done so, and the second woman to win Madrid, Rome, and the French Open in the same season, after Serena Williams in 2013.
+Świątek won the 2024 French Open, which was her third French Open title in a row and fourth overall. Świątek lost one set during the tournament, which was to Naomi Osaka in the second round, in which Osaka held match point in the third set.
+After defeating Osaka, Świątek lost only 17 games, defeating Marie Bouzková in the third round, Anastasia Potapova in the fourth round, Markéta Vondroušová in the quarterfinal, Coco Gauff in the semi-final, and Jasmine Paolini in the final. Świątek became the third player in history to win three consecutive French Open titles, after Monica Seles and Justine Henin, and the second woman to win Madrid, Rome, and the French Open in the same season, after Serena Williams in 2013.

 Having not played since her French Open triumph, Świątek lost in round three at the 2024 Wimbledon Championships to Yulia Putintseva, thus ending her 21-match winning streak.

 At the 2024 Summer Olympics, Świątek defeated Irina-Camelia Begu, Diane Parry, Wang Xiyu and Danielle Collins.
 In the semifinal, she lost to the eventual gold medalist Zheng Qinwen in straight sets.
 This marked Świątek's first loss in Paris after 1,149 days of staying undefeated.
-In the bronze-medal match, she beat Anna Karolína Schmiedlová in straight sets becoming the first player from Poland to win an Olympic medal in tennis.
+In the bronze-medal match, she beat Anna Karolína Schmiedlová in straight sets, becoming the first player from Poland to win an Olympic medal in tennis.

-At the Cincinnati Open, Świątek reached the semifinals where she lost to the eventual champion Aryna Sabalenka.
-At the 2024 US Open, Świątek lost in the quarterfinals to fifth seed Jessica Pegula.
+At the Cincinnati Open, Świątek reached the semifinals where she lost to Aryna Sabalenka.
+At the 2024 US Open, Świątek lost in the quarterfinals to Jessica Pegula.
 She played at the WTA Finals as the No. 2 seed and defending champion, but lost to Coco Gauff in two sets.
-Her defeat meant Sabalenka would finish the year as WTA No. 1, however the ITF proclaimed Świątek its year-end world champion for 2024.
+Her defeat meant Sabalenka would finish the year as WTA No. 1.
+The ITF proclaimed Świątek its year-end world champion for 2024.